-This reality creates a lot of anxiety in many pet owners.
-Think about it.
-Particularly if your puppy is not fully housebroken, it can lead to lots of anxious thoughts while you are working late or enjoying a night out with friends.
+This reality creates a lot of stress in many pet owners.
+Particularly if their puppy isn’t fully housebroken, as it can lead to lots of anxious thoughts while working late or enjoying a night out with friends.

-Canines as a group are very social animals that tend to form pack tendencies.
-Even with this fact in mind, most dogs are able to stay by themselves for at least some amount of time without displaying anxious or destructive behavior, such as using the bathroom outside of a designated area.
+It’s important to realize that canines as a group are very social animals that tend to form pack tendencies.
+But even with this fact in mind, most dogs are able to stay by themselves for at least some amount of time without displaying anxious or destructive behavior, such as peeing where they shouldn’t.

-As much as you love your puppy, independence is healthy.
-You should not create a situation where he is overly dependent upon you.
-Instead, try to get him used to spend some time alone so he does not panic and see it as a bad thing.
+And as much as you love your puppy, independence is healthy.
+That means you shouldn’t create a situation where he’s overly dependent upon you.
+Instead, try to get him used to spend some time on his own so he doesn’t panic and see it as a bad thing.

 How Long Can You Leave A Puppy Alone At Home?